Patterns for BaseballPublished on 25 March 2019 By Mara 2 min read

 Got baseball fever?
 We've rounded up our top pattern picks for knitters and crocheters alike!
 Check them out and don't forget to share your makes with the community and tag #superknitters or #crochetcrew on your social media shares.

 Baseball crochet patterns

 Free baseball crochet patterns

 From pitch to stitch: Debbie Bliss' baseball pattern

 Like many international baseball lovers, knitwear designer Debbie Bliss was introduced to the sport through the movie, Field of Dreams.
 Luckily, her love of the sport endured far longer than her crush on Kevin Costner did!
 When Debbie attended her first game a few years back, she fell in love.
-“When I walked into the stadium, I felt I had come home, the noise, the buzz, my favorite fast food and best of all my favorite music, Motown.”
+“When I walked into the stadium, I felt I had come home, the noise, the buzz, my favourite fast food and best of all my favourite music, Motown.”

 Fast forward a few years and Debbie Bliss was on the field throwing the first pitch at a Major League Baseball game!
 A once in a lifetime opportunity, that she got to do not just once, but twice!
-Both times, Debbie threw the first pitch for the Seattle Mariners at specially organized Stitch and Pitch games, equipped with her trusty knitted baseball glove, made for her by a family friend in the UK.
+Both times, Debbie threw the first pitch for the Seattle Mariners at specially organised Stitch and Pitch games, equipped with her trusty knitted baseball glove, made for her by a family friend in the UK.
 How did she prepare for the pitches?
 By throwing balls of yarn of course!

 Each time I was equally thrilled and nervous but practiced with balls of yarn before trying out an actual ball.